Ringworm Treatment For Persian Cats

 What is Ringworm?

 Ringworm is NOT a worm, it is a fungus.
-Ringworm spores can travel great distances on air currents and can be brought into your home on your clothing, shoes, and by your dogs and other pets.
-Basically, ringworm spores are everywhere in the environment; outside as well as inside our homes.
-At some time or another, anyone who owns (or has owned) a Persian cat knows that they will have to deal with ringworm.
-In our opinion, any cattery that says they have never had a case of ringworm may have failed to recognize the signs of infection in their cats or they are lying.
+Ringworm spores can travel great distances on air currents and can be brought into your home on your clothing and shoes and by your dogs and other pets.
+Basically, ringworm spores are everywhere in the environment; outside and inside our homes.
+At some time or another, anyone who owns (or has owned) a Persian cat knows they will have to deal with ringworm.
+In our opinion, any cattery that says they have never had a case of ringworm may have failed to recognize the signs of infection in their cats or are lying.

 ringworm on a catIn our experience, ringworm and Persian cats (and other long-haired breeds) go hand in hand.
-Especially, when bringing in a new cat from another cattery.
-The stress of the move and the age of the cat, can all play a part in that new cat or kitten developing ringworm within a few weeks of coming to a new home.
-The very young, the very old and immunosuppressed cats or kittens are at a higher risk of getting ringworm.
-Ringworm exposure is why it is imperative to isolate or quarantine a new Persian kitten or cat for at least four weeks in order to make sure does not develop ringworm and could potentially infect the other household pets, yourself, or your children.
-Sometimes, a cat can be an asymptomatic carrier which means that it can have ringworm but not show any signs of having it.
+Especially when bringing in a new cat from another cattery.
+The stress of the move and the cat's age can all play a part in that new cat or kitten developing ringworm within a few weeks of coming to a new home.
+The very young, old, and immunosuppressed cats or kittens are at a higher risk of getting ringworm.
+Ringworm exposure is why it is imperative to isolate or quarantine a new Persian kitten or cat for at least four weeks to make sure it does not develop ringworm and could potentially infect other household pets, yourself, or your children.
+Sometimes, a cat can be an asymptomatic carrier, meaning it can have ringworm but not show any signs of having it.
 However, a carrier sheds the spores and infects other cat(s) in the household.
 Ringworm is a zoonotic disease (can be transmitted from animals to humans).

-If left untreated, ringworm can be very difficult to eradicate from a household because the fungal spores can contaminate the environment a cat is housed in.
-Ringworm is a systemic disease which requires treatment with an oral medication as well as an anti-fungal dip (Lime Sulphur Dip or Anti-Fungal Shampoo) for the spores.
-Failure to use this two prong approach means that the Ringworm will not be fully eradicated!
+If left untreated, ringworm can be difficult to eradicate from a household because the fungal spores can contaminate a cat's environment.
+Ringworm is a systemic disease that requires treatment with oral medication and an anti-fungal dip (Lime Sulphur Dip or Anti-Fungal Shampoo) for the spores.
+Failure to use this two-pronged approach means the Ringworm will not be eradicated!

 • Routinely wash and disinfect our cat room;

-• I fog the cat room several times a year with Virkon S (an anti-fungal solution) as well as fog our entire home at least twice a year.
+• I fog the cat room several times a year with Virkon S (an anti-fungal solution) and our entire home at least twice a year.

-Despite these precautions, there are times that a new Persian cat brings ringworm in and I have to treat that new cat.
-The purpose of this article is to educate people about ringworm and how to effectively treat it.
+Despite these precautions, there are times when a new Persian cat brings ringworm in, and I have to treat that new cat.
+This article aims to educate people about ringworm and how to treat it effectively.

-Sporanox® (brand name) - oral medication (generic name: Itraconazole).
-This medication should be administered under the care and guidance of a licensed veterinarian as it can damage the liver.
-Itraconazole should be given with a high fat meal (a tab of real butter in their canned food is best).
-The liquid medication seems to be easier to dose as it is more accurate for dosing than the pills.
+Iraconazole should be administered under the care and guidance of a licensed veterinarian, as it can damage the liver.
+Itraconazole should be given with a high-fat meal (a tab of real butter in their canned food is best).
+The liquid medication seems easier to dose as it is more accurate for dosing than the pills.
 You can purchase this medication (Itraconazole) through Chewy.com with a prescription from your veterinarian.
 The dosage of this medication should be what your veterinarian recommends.

 I dose as follows:

-It is also important to use either anti-fungal shampoo every 3-5 days or use a fungal dip every 7 days while giving the oral medication treatment.
+It is also essential to use either anti-fungal shampoo every 3-5 days or a fungal dip every seven days while administering oral medication.

-Do NOT skip a day!
-Again I must reiterate, this medication is hard on the liver and the cat should have free access to water at all times!
-If you notice anorexia, dehydration or other symptoms discontinue the use of Sporanox® immediately and contact your veterinarian.
+Do not skip a day!
+Again, I must reiterate that this medication is hard on the liver, and the cat should always have free access to water!
+If you notice anorexia, dehydration, or other symptoms, discontinue the use of Itraconazole immediately and contact your veterinarian.

 I use PinkPawPal Skincare Shampoo on a cat with ringworm.
-I also will bathe a brand new cat (to my home) with this shampoo as well as quarantine it for at least four weeks before I let the cat into the main part of my home.
-This is a precaution on my part because there has been too many times when I have brought in a new kitten or cat from someone I trusted only to have it already have ringworm or to get it within a few weeks after getting here due to the stress of re-homing.
+I also will bathe a brand new cat (to my home) with this shampoo and quarantine it for at least four weeks before letting it into the central part of my home.
+This is a precaution on my part because there have been too many times when I have brought in a new kitten or cat from someone I trusted only to have it already have ringworm or to get it within a few weeks after getting here due to the stress of re-homing.

 Lime Sulfur Dip

-Lime Sulfur Dip treats ringworm on the skin and hair of the cat.
-"Dip" the cat at least once each week and continue for at least 30 days.
-Mix the Lime Sulfur Dip according to the bottle directions which is usually 4 ounces of Lime Sulfur Dip to a gallon of water.
-Put the cat in a small tub and apply the Lime Sulfur Dip solution by pouring the solution over the cat to coat its back, neck and chest areas.
+Lime Sulfur Dip treats ringworms on the cat's skin and hair.
+"Dip" the cat at least once weekly and continue for 30 days.
+Mix the lime sulfur dip according to the bottle directions, usually 4 ounces of Lime Sulfur Dip to a gallon of water.
+Put the cat in a small tub and apply the Lime Sulfur Dip solution by pouring it over the cat, coating its back, neck, and chest areas.

-Note: Soaking the cat in water until it is wet to the skin before applying the Lime Dip helps the Lime Sulfur Dip penetrate down to the skin better.
+Note: Soaking the cat in water until wet to the skin before applying the Lime Dip helps the Lime Sulfur Dip penetrate the skin better.

-Make sure the Lime Sulfur Dip gets into the nooks and crannies of the cat's claws, use a soft toothbrush to gently "scrub" the Lime Sulfur Dip into the toes, nail beds and in between the toes.
-Do NOT rinse off the Lime Sulfur Dip .
+Ensure the Lime Sulfur Dip gets into the nooks and crannies of the cat's claws; use a soft toothbrush to gently "scrub" the Lime Sulfur Dip into the toes, nail beds, and between the toes.
+Do NOT rinse off the Lime Sulfur Dip.
 (Do NOT get the Lime Sulfur Dip in the cat's eyes or mouth as it is very caustic.
 Follow label directions if this happens.)
 Gently pat the cat with a towel and then completely dry the cat using a dryer.
-Do not let the cat lick the wet/damp Lime Sulfur Dip solution off of its fur.
-Once the cat's coat is completely dry, the cat may safely bathe itself without adverse effects.
+Do not let the cat lick the wet/damp Lime Sulfur Dip solution off its fur.
+Once the cat's coat is completely dry, it may safely bathe itself without adverse effects.

 Links for purchasing Lime Sulfur Dip: